 The Brazilian government implements strict guidelines in the registration of any .BR domain name.
 Competitors trying to steal or use your trademark or brand name will find it nearly impossible to do so if you have already registered it as a website with a .BR.
 This ensures that your name and trademark are used exclusively by your business.

-3. You are able to strengthen your local presence
+3.3 You can strengthen your local presence

 A domain name with a .BR is easily recognizable in Brazil.
 Local consumers will instantly see that your business is based in the country and can cater to their needs faster.
 It also helps in brand promotion and in building a strong local market base.

-4. It helps with SEO
+3.4 It helps with SEO

 Search engines in Brazil give priority to local websites.
 Adding that .BR means you'll be among those pulled by search engines when a query is made.
 So, online shoppers in the country can easily find your online store or business site.

-1. Legal presence in Brazil
+4.1 Legal presence in Brazil

 To register a domain with a .BR extension, you must be a resident, citizen, or legal entity based in Brazil.
 You must also have a valid local postal address and a two-letter state code.

-2. Brazilian tax identification number
+4.2 Brazilian tax identification number